-Covid-19 impact assessment
+COVID-19 impact assessment

-The worldwide Covid-19 pandemic has understandably had an impact on a wide ranging number of topics across the globe.
+The worldwide COVID-19 pandemic has understandably had an impact on a wide ranging number of topics across the globe.
 As part of our wider scope reporting in respect of the IJB, we considered the impact on governance and financial sustainability.

-As part of its response to Covid-19 pressures, the IJB participated in regular reporting to the Scottish Government, initially on a weekly basis detailing financial pressures.
+As part of its response to COVID-19 pressures, the IJB participated in regular reporting to the Scottish Government detailing financial pressures.
 This covered both health and social care, being reported via NHS Tayside.
-Management considered this process to be robust, and challenged a number of assumptions to reasonably forecast financial impact.
+The IJB was also required to complete a one year workforce plan for submission to the Scottish Government.
+This was a valuable undertaking and Management considered this process to be robust.
+The IJB also completed regular financial reporting in respect of Re-Mobilisation plans, planning the necessary actions to react to the impact of the pandemic, identifying new approaches to service delivery, redeploying staff and capturing additional costs.